-For example, rather than just giving general sales reports, your analytics platform should also have the option to filter the data — i.e., by product type, customer group, category, etc.
+Rather than just giving general sales reports, your analytics platform should also have the option to filter the data — i.e., by product type, customer group, category, etc.

 Make sure it runs in the cloud – A cloud-based system lets you track your business from anywhere (as long as you have an Internet connection).
 This is especially handy if you’re running multiple stores or are constantly on-the-go because you’ll be able to check in on your stores — and make data-backed decisions — even when you’re not there physically.

 Picture yourself traveling to an industry trade show or expo and trying to decide which products to buy for your store.
 Rather than going in blind, you can just log in to your POS or inventory platform to see the products your customers can’t get enough of.